mapr-demos/mapr-db-60-getting-started/README.md

 OJAI the Java API used to access MapR-DB JSON, leverages the same query engine than MapR-DB Shell and Apache Drill.
 The various examples use the `/apps/user` user table.

-* `OJAI_001_YelpSimpleQuery` : return all the users with the `support` field equals to "gold".
+* `OJAI_001_YelpSimpleQuery` : Retrieve all the users with the `support` field equals to "gold".
 Note that the `support` field is a new field you are adding in the demonstration
-* `OJAI_002_YelpInsertAndQuery` : insert a new user in the table, with support set to gold and do the query.
+* `OJAI_002_YelpInsertAndQuery` : Insert a new user in the table, with support set to gold and do the query.
 The query will not necessary returns the value from the index since it is indexed ascynchronously (see next example)
-* `OJAI_003_YelpInsertAndQueryRYOW` : insert a new user in the table, and do the query.
+* `OJAI_003_YelpInsertAndQueryRYOW` : Insert a new user in the table, and do the query.
 This example use the "Tracking Writes" to be sure the query waits for the index to be updated
-* `OJAI_004_YelpQueryAndDelete` : delete the documents created in example 002 and 003.
+* `OJAI_004_YelpQueryAndDelete` : Delete the documents created in example 002 and 003.
-* `OJAI_005_YelpComplexQuery` : all restaurants that have take-outs and a rating greater than 3.
+* `OJAI_005_YelpComplexQuery` : Retrieve all restaurants that have take-outs and a rating greater than 3.
 Also calculates the percentage of restaurants that offer take out, out of all restaurants in Las Vegas that have take-out information available.

 ## Working with Drill-JDBC

-* `DRILL_001_YelpSimpleQuery` : returns all businesses that have at least 100 reviews and a rating greater than 3.
+* `DRILL_001_YelpSimpleQuery` : Retrieve all businesses that have at least 100 reviews and a rating greater than 3.

 ## Working with Spark-DB Connector

-* `SPARK_001_YelpQueryRDD` : returns `city` with most restaurants rated more than 3 stars.
+* `SPARK_001_YelpQueryRDD` : Retrieve `city` with most restaurants rated higher than 3 stars.

 #### Run the sample application